ACPE-Approved Nonsterile Compounding Certificate for Pharmacy Techs

 - Summarize important aspects of USP <795> and USP <800>

-- Discuss the proper use of appropriate Personal Protective Equipment (PPE) when handling hazardous drugs
+- Discuss the proper use of appropriate Personal Protective Equipment (PPE) when handling Hazardous drugs

 - Collect nonsterile compounding data for documentation logbooks